Kryeeeee/Climate-Visualization-Pair-Coder/README.md

 ## Notes

-- `Mark not important` hides a row from the current coding queue; `Delete row` removes a row from the current coding queue.
+- `Mark not important` hides a row from the current coding queue. `Mark source unclear` marks that the original source is unclear. `Delete row` removes a row from the current coding queue.
 These actions affect the local status, not the original `images.csv`.
 - You can manually add new values for `Source organization` and `Media outlet`, and add custom items in each `Transformation coding` section.